-Major Independence Day celebrations in the Tucson area have sparked and fizzled over the years.
+Major Independence Day celebrations in the Tucson area have both sparked and fizzled over the years.

 Fireworks shows for July 4th were held at the University of Arizona football stadium until 1978.
 The fireworks show ended in 1978 because of fire and safety concerns.